Diti-Jain/gitsy/README.md

-# Gitsy:Git CLI made easy
+# Gitsy: Git CLI made easy

 **Gitsy** is a command-line tool designed to streamline Git workflows by reducing the complexity of common Git commands into simpler, more intuitive actions.
 With Gitsy, developers can push, pull, and manage Git repositories with fewer steps, making version control more efficient.